pranjal2203/pranjal2203/README.md

 - 👋 Hi, I’m Pranjal
-- 👀 I’m interested in Machine Learning and data science
+- 👀 I’m interested in data analytics and cloud technologies
-- 🌱 I’m currently learning Devops along with ML
+- 🌱 I’m currently pursuing an mba and have experience as a DevOps engineer
 - 💞️ I’m looking to collaborate on projects which will enhance my skills
 - 📫 You can reach out to me via dpranjalpathak@gmail.com